All-on-4® (Same day teeth)

 Bone Grafting

-Sometimes there is not enough bone material in your jaw to have a dental implant, and in these cases a bone graft is necessary.
-After losing a tooth the alveolus disintegrates slowly over time, and the bone density of the jaw drops dramatically, and if you want to replace the tooth, you will have to bone graft.
-This is an invasive but necessary surgery and requires an X-ray and a preliminary hygiene session.
+Sometimes there is not enough bone material in your jaw to have a dental implant; in these cases, a bone graft is necessary.
+After losing a tooth, the alveolus disintegrates slowly over time, and the jaw's bone density drops dramatically; if you want to replace the tooth, you will have to bone graft.
+This invasive but necessary surgery requires an X-ray and a preliminary hygiene session.

 Read More